-December 14, 2015 by Deanna James, LPC, CEDS in Announcements, Castlewood In the News Guest post by Annalee Plumb, LPC, NCC, CADC- Director of Treatment Services
+December 14, 2015 by admin in Announcements, Castlewood In the News Guest post by Annalee Plumb, LPC, NCC, CADC- Director of Treatment Services

 Walking through the halls of our country’s capitol on my way to a senator’s office to lobby for the Anna Westin Act, I have never felt more American.
 As constituents, Castlewood’s Clinical Director, Nicole Siegfried, and I made our way through the underground tunnels between the house and the senate meeting congressmen staffers from Missouri and Alabama.
 We were there to ask for support on the bill and while we had been prepped in advance for stoic expressions and non-committal attitudes, I was not prepared for the realization that our leaders and their staff knew little to nothing of the deadly consequences of eating disorders.